About Anders Wallace

 Posts by Anders Wallace:

 Denys Katerenchuk is a Senior Data Scientist at IBM and a PhD candidate in the Graduate Center's Program in Computer Science.

 Avalon Garcia is a senior medical writer for Evolution Medical Communications, a consulting firm that crafts communication and educational materials for pharmaceutical companies and the patients and healthcare staff they serve.
-Avalon earned her PhD in 2008 in biochemistry from Hunter College and the GC.
-In this episode of Alumni Aloud, Avalon talks about the importance of inviting feedback on your work, the value of getting started early in your job search, and how to cultivate those all-important mindsets of lifelong learning and collaboration that will help you thrive in your new working life.
+Avalon earned her PhD in 2008 in biochemistry from the Graduate Center.

 We’ve all had the experience of facing a blank page when we have a paper due.
 The hands on the clock seem to tick faster and faster.
 Instead of prompting… Read the rest

 Richard Ocejo is Associate Professor of Sociology at John Jay College of Criminal Justice.
 He earned his PhD at the Graduate Center in 2009.

 When this interview was recorded, Michelle Fisher was a curatorial assistant in MOMA's Architecture and Design department and a PhD candidate in the Graduate Center's Art History Program.

 Yoni Reinberg is chief technology officer and web developer at Social Ink, a Brooklyn-based web design and development startup that serves educational, artistic, and purpose-driven nonprofit institutions.
 Yoni is a graduate of the Anthropology PhD Program at the Graduate Center.